Aslaan001/CIS_Problems/Next_Rune/problem.md

 ## Input Format

 - First line: an integer `n` — the number of runes.
-- Second line: `n` space-separated lowercase English letters representing the runes (sorted in non-decreasing order).
+- Second line: `n` space-separated lowercase English letters representing the runes (sorted in non-decreasing order) stored in array.
 - Third line: a single lowercase English letter — the target rune.

 ## Output Format

-- Print the **smallest rune** that is lexicographically greater than the target.
+- Return the `smallest rune` that is lexicographically greater than the target.
-- If no such rune exists, print the **first rune** in the sequence.
+- If no such rune exists, return the `first rune` in the sequence.